StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

 At table creation, you can define an aggregate key and specify an aggregate function for the value column.
 When multiple rows of data have the same aggregate key, the values in the value columns are aggregated.
 Additionally, you can define the sort key separately.
 If the filtering conditions in queries include the sort key, StarRocks can quickly filter the data, improving query efficiency.

-When analyzing aggregate and summarize data,Aggregate tables can reduce the amount of data that needs to be processed, thereby enhancing query efficiency.
+When analyzing aggregate and summarize data, Aggregate tables can reduce the amount of data that needs to be processed, thereby enhancing query efficiency.

 ## Scenarios